-About Costa Rican Garbanzo Bean Soup
+About This Garbanzo Bean Soup

-That’s probably because it’s super simple to make from scratch, and can be reheated for several rounds of meals.
+That’s probably because it’s super simple to make from scratch and can be reheated for several rounds of meals.
 It’s a relatively inexpensive recipe if you are feeding your family on a budget, and it’s easy to feed a crowd.

 When we lived in Costa Rica, we often made this recipe on rainy days- and now we often make it in Colorado on snowy days.
 I also often make a big batch of it on Sunday and eat it for lunch every day of the week because it reheats so nicely- I’d even say it gets more delicious with age!